 Maybe you need to sell your home fast because of a job change or divorce.
-Or you need extra time to buy a house because your current one hasn’t sold.
-Make sure you know the average time to close on a house in your area to set a realistic closing timeline.
+Or you might need extra time to buy a house because your current one hasn’t yet sold.
+Make sure you know the average time to close on a house in your area and set a feasible closing timeline.

 Sellers want to get the best price for their home, but overpricing it can make your home languish on the market.
-Your real estate agent can provide you with a comparative market analysis (CMA) to come up with an asking price that’s in line with what similar homes in your area have sold for.
-You’ll be able to take a close look at the features of homes in the report, and determine how your home compares based on its condition, layout and size.
+Your real estate agent can provide you with a comparative market analysis (CMA) to come up with an asking price that’s in line with what similar homes nearby have sold for.
+You’ll be able to take a close look at the features of homes in the report and determine how your home compares based on its condition, layout and size.

 As you’re deciding on an asking price, fill out the seller disclosure form.
 This document is required by law in most states, and sellers must reveal any known material defects with their homes.
 You may decide to adjust your sales price based on known issues.

 - Stage your home.
 Professional staging can help your home sell more quickly and for more money, according to NAR.
-The average cost of staging is $302 to $1,358, according to HomeAdvisor.com.
+The cost of staging ranges from $523 to $2,005, according to HomeAdvisor.com.

 - Declutter and remove personal items.
 Remove clutter, family photos, knickknacks and other personal items so buyers can truly see themselves living in the home.